craigs40/Associations/README.md

 # Associations

 In this project, the goal is to build an application that behaves similar to Eventbrite.
-The main goal is to put in practice the main concepts of many-to-many associations in rails.
+The main goal is to put into practice the main concepts of many-to-many associations in rails.

 ## Built With